5 Girls and a Dad

-5 Girls and a Dad is a family oriented Philippine drama created and developed by Lualhati Bautista for Net 25.
-Richard Quan plays the lead role of Lorenzo Legazpi, a widower raising his five daughters, who now makes his first lead role on television.
+5 Girls and a Dad is a Philippine television drama series created and developed by Lualhati Bautista for Net 25.
+The family-oriented series features Richard Quan in his first leading television role as Lorenzo Legazpi, a widower raising his five daughters.
 The show is the first primetime drama series of Eagle Broadcasting Corporation and aired on Net 25 from January 23, 2012, to August 24, 2012.

 Overview

 Synopsis

-Lorenzo Legazpi (or simply "Enzo") is a taxi operator and a loving father to his four daughters, Mimay, Anna Liza, Alex and Valerie, and a devout husband to Veron (Quigaman).
-When Veron died after giving birth to her fifth daughter to Enzo, he faces the responsibility of raising his five daughters, most especially to his youngest daughter, Angel.
+Lorenzo Legazpi ("Enzo") is a taxi operator, devout husband to his wife Veron, and loving father to their daughters Mimay, Anna Liza, Alex and Valerie.
+When Veron dies giving birth to their fifth daughter Angel, Enzo faces the responsibility of raising their children as a widower.